baraline/convst/docs/modules/transformers.rst

 References
 ----------
 ..
-[1] Antoine Guillaume et al, “Convolutional Shapelet Transform: A new approach of time series shapelets” (2021)
+[1] Antoine Guillaume et al, “Random Dilated Shapelet Transform: A new approach of time series shapelets” (2022), Proceeding of the 3rd International Conference on Pattern Recognition and Artificial Intelligence (ICPRAI).